 What to Do if You Are a Victim of Identity Theft

-Recent statistics show that 1 in 20 Americans is a victim of some form of identity fraud.
+A recent survey from Bankrate.com found that 41 million Amercians had been victims of identity theft in 2015, which equates to about two in five people who were victims.
 Knowing that sobering fact should make you even more alert to the potential of it happening to you, if it has not happened to you already.

 It is important that you act quickly if you suspect you are a victim of identity fraud.
 In addition to reporting your identity theft to the following agencies, you may want to start a log of your efforts to protect yourself.
 This information could prove invaluable later in proving you are not responsible for false debts or even crimes associated with the identity theft.
 You may also want to read this article, The Tale of a Waylaid Wallet.
 Below are some suggested courses of action you should follow if you are a victim of identity theft.

 Report the crime to all police and sheriff's departments with jurisdiction in your case.
 Credit card companies and banks may require you to show the report in order to convince them of your innocence, and if they don't believe you, they may hold you responsible for bounced checks, charges made in your name, etc. If you can get it, it is an important piece of documentation.

 Give the police/sheriff's department as much documented evidence as possible, and get a copy of your police report.
 Make sure to take note of your detective's (or the official taking the report/handling your case)'s direct phone number.
 It will make it easier for creditors/banks to carry out their own investigation.

 Some police departments have been known to refuse to write reports on such crimes.
 In a report issued by the FTC based on the identity theft hotline it set up (see below), the police took reports in 67 percent of the cases.
 If you can't get them to take a report, at least document your call and who you spoke with.

 The FTC's Identity Theft Toll-Free Hotline: 1-877-IDTHEFT or 877.438.4338.